openclarity/apiclarity/README.md

    ```
 2. Clean resources

-    By default Helm will not remove the PVCs and PVs for the StatefulSets.
+    By default, Helm will not remove the PVCs and PVs for the StatefulSets.
 Run the following command to delete them all:

     ```shell
     kubectl delete pvc -l app.kubernetes.io/instance=apiclarity -n apiclarity